List of town tramway systems in India

 Trams in India were established in the late 19th century.
-Horse-drawn trams were introduced in Kolkata in 1873; in Mumbai, trams began operations in 1874; Nashik in 1889; electric trams began in Chennai in 1895, and trams were also introduced in Kanpur and Delhi.
+Horse-drawn trams were introduced in Kolkata in 1873; in Mumbai and Chennai, trams began operations in 1874; in Nashik in 1889; electric trams began in Chennai in 1895, and trams were also introduced in Kanpur and Delhi.
 They were discontinued in all Indian cities between 1933 and 1964, except for Kolkata.

-Kolkata
+Kolkata (Calcutta)

 Trams in Kolkata (formerly Calcutta), West Bengal are operated by the West Bengal Transport Corporation (WBTC).
 It is the only operating tram network in India and the oldest operating electric tram in Asia, running since 1902.
-There are 257 trams in total, of which 125 used to run daily on the Kolkata streets, but now only 35 trams run daily.
+There are 257 trams in total, of which 125 used to run daily on the Kolkata streets, but only 25 trams run daily nowadays.
 The single-deck articulated cars can carry 200 passengers (60 seated).